Supporting members to achieve their career goals

-Opportunity to attend major respiratory conference 2020 supported by mentors
+Opportunity to participate in major respiratory conferences, supported by mentors

-The PCRS Scientific Mentorship Programme aims to provide the new generation of respiratory practitioners and researchers with an introduction to the world of major respriatory conferences and provide a supported environment in which to network, gain inspiration and develop skills for the future.
+The PCRS Scientific Mentorship Programme provides respiratory practitioners and researchers with an introduction to the world of major respiratory conferences and provide a supported environment in which to network, gain inspiration and develop skills for the future.
 The course is an integral part of the highly respected PCRS Respiratory Leadership Programme.
 It is funded through the provision of an educational grant from GSK.

-- Participate in up to two major respiratory conferences
+- Participate in two major respiratory conferences (ERS (virtual) and BTS)

 - Develop contacts and network within the conference environment across boundaries and professions